ray-project/ray/doc/source/ray-air/predictors.rst

 Let's walk through a basic usage of the Predictor.
 In the below example, we create `Checkpoint` object from a model definition.
 Checkpoints can be generated from a variety of different ways -- see the Checkpoints user guide for more details.
 ..
-TODO: link to Checkpoint user guide
+TODO - link to Checkpoint user guide

 The checkpoint then is used to create a framework specific Predictor (in our example, a `TensorflowPredictor`), which then can be used for inference: